ErkinOZ/kafka_data_streamer/README.md

 - **Streamlit Dashboard**: Visualizes real-time data with interactive maps and metrics.
 - **Python**: Implements data processing, Kafka integration, database operations, API, and dashboard.

+(Please ignore the fact that I changed the theme and wallpaper in some parts — it's still the same desktop environment.)

 ## Set up a virtual machine with Ubuntu Linux 20.04 using Oracle VirtualBox

 ![Снимок экрана 2025-04-20 204035](https://github.com/user-attachments/assets/313cde04-e4a0-4597-a030-5c6e13e50e56)